AdobeDocs/commerce-merchant-services.en/help/live-search/onboarding-overview.md

 ### Indexing

-* Indexes up to 300 product attributes per store view
+* Indexes up to 300 product attributes per store view.
-* Indexes only products from the Adobe Commerce database
+* Indexes only products from the Adobe Commerce database.
-* CMS pages are not indexed
+* CMS pages are not indexed.

 ### Query